But, what exactly is a subscription box?

 Are Subscription Boxes Still Popular?

 Yes, subscription boxes are more popular than ever!
 In 2020, the subscription box market reached new heights with more than $15 billion in sales.
-They're a growing part of the future of eCommerce.
+They're amajor factor in eCommerce growth.

 Even better, many brands are now expanding their subscription box services internationally.
 That means there's even more opportunity for you to begin bulk shipping your products overseas.
 However, there is more competition in the space each year.
 This means that you need to know your brand inside out and market your strengths.